marcosgz/multi-background-job/README.md

 # MultiBackgroundJob

-This library provices an centralized interface to push jobs to a variety of queuing backends.
+This library provices a centralized interface to push jobs to a variety of queuing backends.
 Thus allowing to send jobs to multiple external services.
 If you are running a [Ruby on Rails](https://github.com/rails/rails) application consider using [Active Jobs](https://github.com/rails/rails/tree/master/activejob).
 ActiveJobs integrates with a wider range of services and builtin support.

 Supported Services:
 * Faktory (Faktory::Client is used as depency to push jobs)